gohugoio/hugo/content/content-management/front-matter.md

 : **experimental**; specify `"rst"` for reStructuredText (requires`rst2html`) or `"md"` (default) for Markdown.

 `outputs`
 : allows you to specify output formats specific to the content.
-See [output formats][outputs]
+See [output formats][outputs].

 `publishdate`
 : if in the future, content will not be rendered unless the `--buildFuture` flag is passed to `hugo`.